Dive sites Menorca: So much to explore!

 Organ Loft ***

-At a depth of around 13 metres we find the entrance to this little-known cave in the Cap d'en Font area, which is only suitable for experienced divers.
-The opening itself is wide enough, but after some 20 metres the bottom rises sharply into a circular room and from here we will lose sight of the entrance.
-If we now look over our left shoulder, we can see a submerged gallery of stalactites and stalagmites.
-The bottom in this part of the cave consists of a mix of very fine sand and particles, and one wrong movement of the fins will reduce the visibility to zero.
-We follow a 1,5-metre high tunnel, which makes a twist to the left.
-On our left side we can now see a circular hole that will bring us back to the entry in case the need arises.
-On our right we see some small openings where we can look into another cavern; the 'Belltower'.
-We continue straight ahead and the ceiling drops to about 1 metre in height.
-Again, the tunnel turns to the left and on our right hand side we can see some cracks and rock formations that are favored by conger eels.
-A little further another hole in the bottom brings us back almost right in front of the cave entrance.
+We find the entrance to this cave at a depth of 13 metres.
+The entrance is quite large, but after about 20 metres the ground rises sharply to a circular chamber and from here we lose sight of the entrance.
+Looking over our left shoulder, we see a gallery of stalactites and stalagmites.
+The bottom in this part of the cave consists of a mix of very fine sand and particles, and one wrong move of our fins will reduce visibility to zero.
+We follow a 1.5-metre-high tunnel, which curves to the left while the ceiling drops to about 1 metre in height.
+Again, the tunnel turns to the left and on our right, we see crevices in the rocks favoured by conger eels.
+A little further on, a hole in the ground brings us back to directly in front of the cave entrance.

 Tunnel Vision */**